-At a distance of 800m east of the town of Aguas Calientes, now known as Machu Picchu Pueblo, there are underground hot sulfur springs which bubble up from the rocky ground at varying temperatures.
+At a distance of 800m east of the train station of Aguas Calientes, is the town of Machu Picchu, there are underground hot sulfur springs that bubble up from the rocky ground at varying temperatures.
 The especially-built pools at this resort are the basis of its use as hot mineral baths.
 The average temperature of the water runs from 38ºc to 46ºc.
 There are also changing rooms, bathrooms and a small snack bar.

-There are 70 miles of railway line between the city of Cusco and the station of Puente Ruinas or Machu Picchu.
+There are 70 miles of railway line between the city of Cusco and the station of Puente Ruinas.
 The trip starts in the station of San Pedro in Cusco, zig-zagging up the Picchu mountain until it reaches the highest point, a spot called “El Arco” (the arch), in the northwest part of the city.
-The route then descends to the villages of Poroy, Cachimayo and lzcuchaca until it reaches the Anta plains, an extensive cattle area.
+The route then descends to the villages of Poroy, Cachimayo, and lzcuchaca until it reaches the Anta plains, an extensive cattle area.
 It climbs down the gully of Pomatales before descending to the Sacred Valley of the Incas, arriving at the station of Pachar.
-The route then crosses the Urubamba River to the right bank and arrives at the station of Ollantaytambo – train station for those boarding the train in the Sacred Valley.
+The route then crosses the Urubamba River to the right bank and arrives at the station of Ollantaytambo – a train station for those boarding the train in the Sacred Valley.

 The train then continues on its way, passing through the station of Pampacahua and the town of Aguas Calientes, located at Kilometer 110.
 When the train line comes up against a wall of imposing granite mountains, it then plunges into two tunnels before arriving at the station of Puente Ruinas.
-From here, minibuses take the travelers up 8 kilometers of roads up to the Tourist Hotel.
+From here, minibusses take the travelers up 8 kilometers of roads to the tourist hotels.
 The entry control to the Inca citadel is done near the hotel.